Mac Classic

 boot usb0/disk:2,\bootscript

-Opening the Boot Selector
+Opening the Boot Manager

 Post a Comment